 - 1/4 to 1/2 cup water (start with a 1/4 cup and add more if needed)

 - Bring water to simmer in small pan, turn off heat and add raw cashews to pot, allow to sit at least three hours

 - Preheat oven to 425 degrees.
 Place rack in upper third of oven.
 Cover a rimmed cookie sheet with parchment

-- Wash and dry potatoes, cut in half lengthwise and then cut each half into wedges.
-You should be able to get 5-six wedges per half
+- Peel sweet potatoes, cut in half lengthwise and then cut each half into wedges.
+You should be able to get 5-6wedges per half

 - Place wedges on parchment covered cookie sheet and drizzle with olive oil.
 Use enough oil that each wedge is glistening with oil, toss

 - Sprinkle generously with freshly ground pepper and sea salt, toss

 - Place in oven and roast for 40 minutes, turning potatoes halfway through cooking time

 - Place peeled clove of garlic in food processor and process until minced

 - Add soaked cashews, lime juice, sea salt, 1/4 cup water and 1 pepper in adobo sauce (two if you like things really spicy!)